 Usually tonsil stones (tonsilloliths) can be seen at the back of the mouth and no special tests are needed.
 Sometimes they are seen coincidentally on X-rays or scans which have been done for other reasons.

-- Regular gargling (then spitting out) with mouthwash or a salt water solution.
-This may dislodge the stones.
+Try gargling with mouthwash or a salty water solution.
+This may dislodge the tonsil stones.

 Further reading and references